 What’s better than experiencing something?
 Getting someone else to pay for it.
 While funding serves practical purposes (many of us couldn’t afford some experiences otherwise), it also displays a key skill: you were able to convince someone else that you/your project/your ideas were worth spending money on.
 Crafting a successful funding application is an attractive skill, no matter how you choose to do archaeology.
 So the next time you want to take a summer language course, go to a field school, conduct a research project, etc., see if you can get any or all of it funded.
-For tips on finding grants, check this post.

 Tip 7: Get field experience